 We may earn money or products from the companies mentioned in this post.
 At no extra cost to you, I only recommend products I have experience with.
 As an Amazon Associate I earn from qualifying purchases.

-We love finding those hidden gems, authentic restaurants, and unique shops when we travel and that’s just what we found when we stumbled upon the Grand Central District of St. Petersburg, Florida.
+We love finding those hidden gems, authentic restaurants, and unique shops when we travel.
+That’s just what we found when we stumbled upon the Grand Central District of St. Petersburg, Florida.

 Located just west of the downtown St. Pete area, the Grand Central District felt less crowded and more local.
 Hubby and I really enjoyed strolling the streets, coffee in hand, admiring the different and varied murals.

 A little background on the Grand Central District.
 The area is mostly on Central Ave between 16th and 31st and of course, spills over into the side streets.
 It’s part of the Main Street Approach of America, a unique preservation-based tool to revitalize downtown neighborhoods.
 Whether you know it or not, you’ve probably stumbled upon one of these Main Streets in America as there are more than 1500.
 I love this authentic preservation.
 If you to find more Authentic Main Streets in Florida, go here.

 What to do in the Grand Central District of St. Petersburg, FL

 We visited the area twice during our stay in St. Pete but didn’t get to see as much the second time as we were caught in a torrential downpour.
 Of course, as Floridian’s, that didn’t stop us but that doesn’t mean we want to sit outside in the rain either!

 Related: What to do during a Hurricane.